top of page

 Tromsø municipality has created a joint scheme, where 1% of the overall investment budget is set aside for art in public buildings and urban spaces.
 Allocating grants to projects and contribute to the planning of buildings and outdoor space projects so that art can be integrated into architecture and the design of outdoor spaces.

-Norsk Yogalærerforbund 2023-2025, chairman
+Norsk Yogalærerforbund 2023-2024, chairman

 The purpose of the Norwegian Yoga Teachers' Association is to promote knowledge about and spread of yoga in Norway, gather yoga teachers and disciplines and promote and develop the professional interests of the members, as well as work to increase the professional competence of yoga teachers.

-The Association of North Norwegian Visual Artists (NNBK), board member 2008-2010 / chairman 2015-2022.
+The Association of North Norwegian Visual Artists (NNBK) board member 2008-2010 / chairman 2015-2022 (four periods)

 The Association of North Norwegian Visual Artists (NNBK) is a regional organisation for professional visual artists in Northern Norway under the national organisation Norske Billedkunstnere (NBK).
 NNBKs long-term commitment is to promote and secure the professional, social, economic and non-profit interest of the visual artist from the two northernmost counties Nordland, Troms and Finnmark.
 NNBK was founded 05-06.06.1971 and registered with The Brønnøysund Register Centre 20.02.1975